phanx-wow/ClassColors/trunk/README.txt

 	* Registers a function to be called when class colors are changed.
 	* If 'method' is a function, that function will be called with no arguments.
-	* If 'method' is a string, 'handler' is a table, and 'handler[method]' is a function, 'handler[method]' will be called with 'handler' as the first argument.
+	* If 'method' is a string, 'handler[method]' will be called with 'handler' as the first argument.

 CUSTOM_CLASS_COLORS:UnregisterCallback(method[, handler])
 	- method - function or string